-Beauty and the Beast opened to a huge $350 million at the worldwide box office last weekend.
+Beauty opened to a huge $350 million at the worldwide box office over the weekend.
 But it was conspicuously absent on movie screens in Malaysia.

 Last Thursday, it emerged that Malaysia's censorship board - known as the LPF - had demanded that material be cut from the film, including a brief, three-second "gay moment" first revealed by director Bill Condon earlier this month.

 Disney responded by saying the film "has not been and will not be cut for Malaysia."
 The studio postponed the movie's release by one week, in case the Malaysians decided to reconsider their demands.

 Josh Gad's character in the hit film, Gaston's sidekick LeFou, is Disney's first-ever LGBTQ character.
 Malaysia has strict laws against homosexuality, however, with sex between men being illegal.
 Gay characters are allowed to be depicted onscreen in the country only if they show repentance or are portrayed in a negative light.

 In a lengthy interview with the New Sunday Times over the weekend, Malaysia censorship board chairman Abdul Halim suggested that his organization's hand had been forced by Condon's public remarks celebrating the landmark character.

 "Maybe if Condon had not mentioned the 'gay element,' people wouldn't be so curious and we could let it go with a potentially minor cut," said Halim.
 "And this whole thing may not have been an issue."

 He added, "Malaysia does not recognize the LGBT ideology.
 So we have to be extra cautious in our work.
 We have our responsibilities to the country, the people and our constitution."